rosiekrasnoff/CEE4530/Acid_rain_lab_group1_anyadata.md

 a) extent of mixing
 **Lake isn't mixed so CaCO3 will just settle.**
-b) solubility of CaCO3 (find the solubility and compare with NaHCO3) **CaCO3 is not only more dense, but also  sink quicker and rate of dissoliving is slower than rate of sinking so will just sit on hte bottom**
+b) solubility of CaCO3 (find the solubility and compare with NaHCO3) **CaCO3 is denser than NaHCO3, so it sinks quicker.
+Its rate of dissolving is slower than the rate of sinking so solid CaCO3 will just sit on the bottom of the lake.**
 c) density of CaCO3 slurry (find the density of CaCO3)